 So it’s easy, right?
 We can just stick the light meter under the LED lights, and carry on like the outdoor shadehouse or greenhouse?
 Not so easy, actually.
 While sunlight has ONE “manufacturer,” that’s not the case for LED lights!

 Different manufacturers of LED lighting make very different strips and panels of LED horticultural lights.
-Check out an online LED or hydroponics store and you will be dizzy with the selection.
+Check out an online LED light or hydroponics store and you will be dizzy with the selection.

 The good news is that there is more transparency and standardization for horticultural LED lighting than “full spectrum” T5 HO fluorescent tubes.
 There are several widely used terms and concepts that describe the light output of horticultural LEDs.
 With these, and a calculator, you will be better able to evaluate what your orchids will actually be receiving.